peterzen/kohola/README.md

 1. Clone repo

-`git clone https://github.com/peterzen/dcrwalletgui && cd dcrwalletgui`
+`git clone --recurse-submodules https://github.com/peterzen/dcrwalletgui && cd dcrwalletgui`

 2. Run prep script that creates `dcrwallet/rpc/walletrpc/go.mod` so that it can be `require`'d by the Go code: